dof-dss/nidirect-d8-test-install-profile/README.md

  lando drush config-export --destination=profiles/custom/test_profile/config/sync

-After doing this, edit profiles/test_profile/config/sync/core.extension.yml and make sure that the install profile is set to 'test_profile' rather than 'standard'.
-Note that this may involve making two changes towards the bottom of the file, as shown in the following sampel from the end of the core.extension.yml file:
+After doing this, edit profiles/custom/test_profile/config/sync/core.extension.yml and make sure that the install profile is set to 'test_profile' rather than 'standard'.
+Note that this may involve making two changes towards the bottom of the file, as shown in the following sample from the end of the core.extension.yml file:

   test_profile: 1000
   theme: